Newby’s award winning gardens, mostly created in the early 1920s, have evolved over the years making a major contribution to 20th century gardening.

 A new generation at Newby

-The management of the Gardens has been taken over by Mrs Lucinda Compton alongside Mark Jackson, Head Gardener.
+The management of the Gardens has been taken over by Mrs Lucinda Compton alongside Lawrence Wright, Head Gardener.
 Along with the dedicated team and invaluable volunteer help we are all enthusiastic about both maintaining the high standard of the garden and also taking it forward to even higher levels.

 You will see lots of interesting plants as well as renovation of existing areas, combined with new developments and themes.
 We are very fortunate to have inherited such a solid garden design, and to be honest there is no need or desire on our part to change the near perfect balance of the garden layout.
 Instead we can concentrate on growing and grouping good plants, to create a beautiful garden.